 What’s your favorite song?

 “I Need Never Get Old” by Nathaniel Rateliff & The Night Sweats.

 When did you first catch the travel bug?

 When I moved to Kenya as a Sophomore in high school.
 I can remember landing in Nairobi and seeing giraffes near the airport, in the wild for the first time!
 Baboons were all along the roadside in our new neighborhood and all the beautiful cultural details of the locals were exquisite.
 I immediately recalled an essay to myself that I had crafted while in 4th grade about what an African Safari could be like and BOOM I realized at that moment I would get to live it!
 I was hooked and couldn’t wait to see and experience more!

 What are your hobbies?

-Hiking, camping, fishing, painting, kayaking, snowshoeing, photography.
+Going on adventures with her dogs, Phineas & Cooper.
+Cooking, hiking, camping, fishing, painting, kayaking, snowshoeing, photography.
 Anything outside!